preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 Yammer Community
 --------------------
-The following setting is available for a Yammer Community template:
+The following setting is available for a Yammer Community template for Setup:

 .. image:: teamwork-yammer-community.png